idimsh/mphp7s/README.md

 PHP: 7.1, 7.2, 7.3.
 Each apache instance operates mod_prefork and listens on
 ports: 83, 84, 85
-respectively, each of which uses a different mod_php.
+respectively, each of which uses a different mod_php version.

 A main directory which contains the web application is supposed to be mounted to the container r/w to '/srv/' directory which is the